realplatanopapi/mariopabon.com/_posts/2016-11-01-python-for-javascript-developers.md

 ### Defining a module

-A mmodule in Python is simply a file that contains some Python code.
+A module in Python is simply a file that contains some Python code.

 ```python
 # my_module.py